 Interpretations based on decoherence by some environment underlie many models (subsection 2.7).
-The detailed study of section 11 shows, however, that a proper explanation of reduction requires a special type of decoherence, which accounts for the bistability (or multistability) of the apparatus (§ 11.2.4).
+The detailed study of section 11 shows, however, that a proper explanation of reduction requires a special type of decoherence, which accounts for the bistability (or multistability) of the apparatus (§ 12.2.5).
 Decoherence models in which a special mode of the environment is considered as "pointer mode" [33, 32] are unrealistic, since, by definition, the environment cannot be manipulated or read off.
 See also the discussion of this issue in [69].

 Many interpretations are motivated by a wish to describe individual systems, and to get rid of statistical ensembles.
 The consideration of conscious observers was introduced in this prospect.
-However, the numerous models based on the S + A dynamics show that a measurement is a real dynamical process, in which the system undergoes a physical interaction with the apparatus, which modifies both the system and the apparatus, as can be shown by performing subsequent experiments.
-The sole role of the observer (who may be replaced by an automatic device) is to select the outcome of the pointer after this process is achieved.
+However, the numerous models based on the S + A dynamics show that a measurement is a real dynamical process, in which the system undergoes a physical interaction with the apparatus that modifies both, as can be shown by performing subsequent experiments.

-Reduction in an individual measurement process has often been regarded as a kind of bifurcation which may lead the single initial state $\hat{\mathcal{D}}(0)$ towards several possible outcomes $\hat{\mathcal{D}}i$ , a property seemingly at variance with the linearity of quantum mechanics.
+Reduction in an individual measurement process has often been regarded as a kind of bifurcation which may lead 543 the single initial state $\hat{\mathcal{D}}(0)$ towards several possible outcomes $\hat{\mathcal{D}}i$, a property seemingly at variance with the linearity 5434 of quantum mechanics.
 In the interpretation of Bohm and de Broglie [18, 24], such a bifurcation occurs naturally.
-Owing to the introduction of trajectories piloted by the wave function, a one-to-one correspondence exists between the initial and the final point of each possible trajectory; the initial point is governed by a classical probability law determined by the initial quantum wave function, while the set of trajectories end up as separate bunches, each of which is associated with an outcome i.
-Thus, the final subsets $\mathcal{E}i$ reflect pre-existing subsets of $\mathcal{E}$ that already existed at the initial time.
-In spite of this qualitative explanation of reduction, the trajectories, which refer to the coupled system S + A, are so complicated that models relying on them seem out of reach.
+5435 Owing to the introduction of trajectories piloted by the wave function, a one-to-one correspondence exists between 5436 the initial and the final point of each possible trajectory; the initial point is governed by a classical probability law 5437 determined by the initial quantum wave function, while the set of trajectories end up as separate bunches, each of 5438 which is associated with an outcome i.
+Thus, the final subsets \mathcal{E}i reflect pre-existing subsets of \mathcal{E} that already existed 5439 at the initial time.
+In spite of this qualitative explanation of reduction, the trajectories, which refer to the coupled 5440 system S + A, are so complicated that models relying on them seem out of reach.